April 18, 2026

 The Costs Nobody Calculates

-• PPC spend wasted: if you are running paid ads and your site goes down, every click during the outage is paid for and wasted.
-A £100/day Google Ads budget during a 6-hour window costs £25 in wasted spend, with nothing to show for it.
+PPC spend wasted.
+If you are running paid ads and your site goes down, every click during the outage is paid for and wasted.
+A £100/day Google Ads budget during a six-hour window costs £25 in wasted spend with nothing to show for it.
+The budget burns regardless of whether there is a functioning site to land on.

-• Email campaign timing: if you sent an email blast to 2,000 contacts at 10am and your site was down until 3pm, the peak traffic generated by that campaign had nowhere to land.
+Email campaign timing destroyed.
+If you sent an email blast to 2,000 contacts at 10am and your site was down until 3pm, the peak traffic generated by that campaign had nowhere to land.
+The window of highest open rates and click intent — the hours immediately after send — is gone.
+You cannot resend to recover it.

-• Sales call credibility: if a prospect checks your site during a discovery call and gets an error page, the trust and professionalism signals you are trying to establish evaporate immediately.
+Sales call credibility.
+If a prospect checks your site during a discovery call and gets an error page, the trust signals you are working to establish evaporate immediately.
+The conversation shifts.
+The credibility hit is real and hard to recover from in the same call.

-• SEO signal: Google crawls high-traffic sites frequently.
+SEO signal.
+Google crawls high-traffic sites frequently.
 A crawl during downtime returns a 503 error.
 Repeated 503s in Google's crawl data trigger ranking reviews.
-Sustained downtime — multiple hours across several occurrences — has measurable SEO ranking impact.
+Sustained downtime across multiple occurrences has measurable SEO ranking impact — an impact that compounds with every subsequent crawl during an outage.

 What Causes Most Unplanned Downtime

-• Plugin update conflicts — an auto-update to a plugin or CMS core version that is incompatible with another plugin, causing a fatal error.
+Plugin update conflicts.
+An auto-update to a plugin or CMS core version that is incompatible with another plugin causes a fatal error.
+The site goes blank.
+Someone has to diagnose and roll back before anything works again.

-• SSL certificate expiry — a certificate that was not renewed automatically causes the browser to block access to the site with a security warning.
-This is entirely preventable.
+SSL certificate expiry.
+A certificate not renewed automatically causes browsers to block access with a full-page security warning.
+Visitors see "Your connection is not private."
+They leave.
+This is entirely preventable and entirely avoidable with proper monitoring.

-• Server resource limits hit — a site experiencing unusual traffic (after a PR mention, a viral post, or a successful ad campaign) exceeds shared hosting limits and is suspended.
+Server resource limits hit.
+A site experiencing unusual traffic — after a PR mention, a viral post, or a successful ad campaign — exceeds shared hosting limits and gets suspended.
+The moment your marketing works best is the moment your hosting fails you.

 What Monitored Infrastructure Actually Provides

-The standard in properly managed infrastructure is a 5-minute alert on downtime.
-This means: if your site goes down at 9am, your service provider knows by 9:05am.
-For production outages, the SLA should specify a 2-hour response time during business hours.
+The standard in properly managed infrastructure is a five-minute alert on downtime.
+Your site goes down at 9am; your service provider knows by 9:05am.
+For production outages, the SLA should specify a two-hour response time during business hours.

-This turns a potential 6-hour undetected outage into a 2-hour managed incident — with most of the business impact eliminated.
+That turns a potential six-hour undetected outage into a two-hour managed incident — with most of the business impact eliminated.
+The PPC budget stops burning.
+The SEO signal is limited.
+The sales team is informed.
+The credibility damage is contained.

 Related: The Hidden Cost of Ignoring Website Maintenance